Li Cunxin: Personal life

 Li's first marriage was to Elizabeth Mackey in 1981.
-They later divorced in 1987.
+They were divorced in 1987.

-Mary McKendry and Li married in 1987, and have three children: Sophie (1989), Thomas (1992), and Bridie (1997).
+Mary McKendry and Li were married that same year and now have three children: Sophie (born in 1988), Thomas (1992), and Bridie (1997).

+On 20 June 2023, Li announced that he and Mary would retire at the end of 2023, she from the teaching position as principal repetiteur with the ballet company.
+Li cited a heart condition.
+Mary has been undergoing treatment for cancer.